kayranfatih/awesome-iot-and-hardware-security/readme.md

 ### Misc Tools
 - [Dumpflash](https://github.com/ohjeongwook/dumpflash) - Low-level NAND Flash dump and parsing utility
 - [Flashrom](https://github.com/flashrom/flashrom) - Flashrom is a utility for detecting, reading, writing, verifying and erasing flash chips.
 It is often used to flash BIOS/EFI/coreboot/firmware images in-system using a supported mainboard, but it also supports flashing of network cards (NICs), SATA controller cards, and other external devices which can program flash chips
+- [JTAGenum](https://github.com/cyphunk/JTAGenum) - Given an Arduino compatible microcontroller or Raspberry PI (experimental), JTAGenum scans pins for basic JTAG functionality and can be used to enumerate the Instruction Register for undocumented instructions

 ## Penetration Test Use-Cases
 - [Getting Root on Philips Hue Bridge 2.0 by Colin O'Flynn](https://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/)